 Instructions

-• Tightly cover the cream cheese mixture and chill in the refrigerator for 2 hours.
+- Tightly cover the mixture and chill in the refrigerator for 2 hours.

-• Roll the cheesecake bites in the melted white/vanilla candy wafers.
+- Remove a few of the carrot cake bites from the refrigerator at a time.
+Rolling one at a time in melted white/vanilla candy wafers.
 Place the coated cheesecake bites on a fork and gently tap any excess coating off.
 You can also use a spoon to pour the coating over any bare spots on the cheesecake bites.
-Use a toothpick to remove the excess melted wafer from the bottom of the fork, and then to gently push the ball onto the prepared baking sheet.
+Use a toothpick to remove excess melted wafer from the bottom of the fork and then to gently push the ball onto the prepared baking sheet.

-• Using a spoon or small dipper, drizzle thin ribbons of the melted orange candy over the coated cheesecake bites.
+- Using a spoon or small dipper, drizzle thin ribbons of the melted orange candy over the coated carrot cake bites.

-• Once all the cheesecake bites are completely coated and drizzled, return them to the refrigerator until ready to serve
+- Once all the carrot cake bites are completely coated and drizzled, return them to the refrigerator until ready to serve.

 Notes

-• You can allow the uncoated cheesecake bites to sit overnight in the refrigerator before the next step.
-Be sure to pull them out and let them come to room temperature slightly because the cake mix may expand, and the coating may crack if you coat the bites too soon.
+- You can allow the uncoated carrot cake bites to sit overnight in the refrigerator before the next step.
+Be sure to pull them out and allow them to come to room temperature slightly because the cake mix may expand, and the coating may crack if you coat the bites too soon.

 Leave a Comment